 The University of Kansas offers distance learning opportunities for students living across the United States.
 Pursuant with the U.S. Department of Education’s regulation (34 C.F.R. § 600.9) regarding distance learning in the United States, the University of Kansas must obtain authorization from each state in which KU distance learning programs are offered.
-The University must also comply with the distance learning regulations established by each state and post notifications and disclaimers as necessary.
-A current list of notifications and disclaimers is found below.
+The University must also comply with the distance learning regulations established by each state.

 Professional Licensure Disclosure

 - Distance learning encompasses all learning activities that take place outside of Kansas.
 This includes 100% online courses and programs as well as activities such as internships, externships, co-ops, field experiences, student teaching, and clinical placements that are required as part of online and/or campus-based courses or programs.

 - Authorization (also known as licensure, approval, or registration) does not constitute a state’s endorsement of the University of Kansas, distance learning courses, or degree programs.

 - All distance learning programs at the University of Kansas have been approved by the Kansas Board of Regents.
 The University of Kansas is accredited by the Higher Learning Commission.

 - Certain distance learning activities may have restrictions or limitations that vary by state.
 See Professional Licensure Disclosure section.

 - Transfer credit is determined by the receiving institution.
 Check with your home institution before enrolling in a KU course that you wish to transfer as credit to another institution.